-The benefits of review club:
+The benefits of content club:

-- A great reference for employers for your online content as an example of your published writing skills.
+- A great reference for employers for your online content as an example of your published writing skills

-- Get your take on the world off your chest, initiate debate and bring good things to the masses.
+- Get your take on the world off your chest, initiate debate and bring good things to the masses

-The rules of review club:
+The rules of content club: